 Policies regarding mask usage and keeping at least 6 feet of social distancing stay the same.

 In order to protect all in the congregation including children under 12 and the immunocompromised, all who are gathered indoors or who are in the presence of children are asked to wear a mask.
 As the body of Christ, we are called to be compassionate and model Christ’s caring for the most vulnerable among us.
 As John Wesley says in the General Rules of Methodism, we covenant to “do no harm.”
 Or as Jesus says, “Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me.”
 (Matthew 25:40) As the body of Christ we want to be inclusive of all our Epworth family.

-If you have questions or thoughts please contact Pastor Karen or Pastor Charles.
+If you have questions or thoughts please contact Donna Banks or Pastor Charles.
 They are glad to discuss any aspect of reopening with you.
 We know there are differing opinions about the best path to take, and we have tried hard to strike a middle way that accounts for freedoms created by the vaccine and for reduced numbers of infections, hospitalizations and deaths, while also recognizing a still evolving pandemic and Christ’s mission of caring for the most vulnerable.
 We have looked for the best starting place, and we expect re-opening policies to change as even more information becomes available and as conditions evolve.

 The Reopening Task Force